List of female NASCAR drivers: 2010s

 The NASCAR Whelen Euro Series formed the Lady Cup, a championship system for female drivers in 2014.
 In 2016, a record 18 different women started a race in one of NASCAR's touring series.
 Julia Landauer was the most successful within her respective series, finishing fourth in points in the K&N Pro Series West with seven top-five finishes in fourteen races.

 In 2018, Hailie Deegan became the first female driver to win a NASCAR touring series race in roughly three decades, winning in the K&N Pro Series West in the series' race at Meridian Speedway.
 She followed this up by winning two more races in 2019, which came at the Las Vegas Motor Speedway Dirt Track and at Colorado National Speedway.

 In 2019, Manami Kobayashi became the third woman to win a race in a NASCAR touring series race.
 She won in her debut in Whelen Euro Series Elite Club Division by lapping just 0.001 seconds from the reference time.
-Another woman (Alina Loibnegger) finished second, in the first time ever two women finished 1–2 in NASCAR history.
+Another woman (Alina Loibnegger) finished second; this was the first time ever two women finished 1–2 in NASCAR history.